7 Promotion Ideas For Chocolate & Confectionery Brands

 Virtual tastings expand your reach beyond local customers.
 Brands can ship tasting kits to participants and conduct guided sessions online through livestreams or webinars.

 Provide palate cleansers between samples to enhance the tasting experience.
-Neutral foods like bread or crackers prevent flavor overlap and allow each chocolate to be appreciated fully.
+Neutral foods like bread prevent flavor overlap and allow each chocolate to be appreciated fully.

 Marketers should collect contact information during registrations to build email lists for future promotions.
 Follow-up emails can include special offers on products featured during the tasting.